-The TNHA is gearing up to legally challenge the recent scheduling of cannabidiol (CBD) as a prescription-only drug.
+The TNHA is exploring legally challenging the recent scheduling of cannabidiol (CBD) as a prescription-only drug.

 Despite a growing body of incontrovertible evidence supporting the extremely low risk profile of non-psychoactive cannabidiol, otherwise known as CBD oil, the expert scheduling committee of the South African Health Products Regulatory Authority (SAHPRA) have arbitrarily declared all CBD-containing products as schedule 4 and schedule 7 drugs respectively.
 This was done in terms of section 22A(2) of the Medicines and Related substances Act.
 (Act No. 101 of 1965).

 This will severely restrict the public’s access to this beneficial health-promoting substance.

 In a growing amount of progressive countries around the world CBD oil is considered to be a safe dietary supplement by their medicine regulatory authorities, and is sold without any restrictions or requirement to be licensed before being sold.

 YOUR CURRENT POSSESSION OR SELLING OF CBD OIL IS ILLEGAL

 This new CBD scheduling came into effect on the 17th of August last year, three weeks after the MCC arbitrarily changed its earlier decision to schedule CBD from schedule 6 in an earlier scheduling notice published on the 28th of July.

 In terms of the new scheduling notice all CBD-containing products are now schedule 4 drugs (sold on prescription, and after being first registered), unless they are intended for industrial purposes including for the manufacture or compounding of consumer items or products which have no pharmacological action or medicinal purpose and/or used for analytical laboratory purposes, in which case they become highly restricted schedule 7 substances requiring special authorisation by the Director-General of the National Department of Health.